MattyAyOh/NimbusPOS/README.md

 ### History

 * Nov 2017: Initial development begins as a Ruby on Rails application.
-* Feb 2018: Front-end markup templates are removed and replaced by React
+* Feb 2018: Front-end markup templates are removed and replaced by React.
-* May 2018: A clean break between front-end view logic, and a back-end API
+* May 2018: A clean break between front-end view logic, and a back-end API.
-* Jul 2018: Standardize on Mobx for managing client state
+* Jul 2018: Standardize on Mobx for managing client state.
-* Sep 2018: Add a page at `/bigscreen` as a customer-facing menu
+* Sep 2018: Add a page at `/bigscreen` as a customer-facing menu.
-* Apr 2019: Use a generic "Foundation" container to execute arbitrary API code This removes the admin dashboard provided by [Administrate].
+* Apr 2019: Use a generic "Foundation" container to execute arbitrary API code.
+            This removes the admin dashboard provided by [Administrate].
-* Apr 2019: Standardize on Luxon for handling dates and times
+* Apr 2019: Standardize on Luxon for handling dates and times.
-* May 2019: Standardize on Aviator for high-level URL logic
+* May 2019: Standardize on Aviator for high-level URL logic.
-* Jun 2019: Build from scratch a new admin dashboard, focused on sales metrics
+* Jun 2019: Build from scratch a new admin dashboard, focused on sales metrics.
+* Jul 2019: Add an automated script that showcases and verifies main features.

 [Administrate]: https://administrate-prototype.herokuapp.com